 In addition to our multivariate approaches to examine population structure we also applied STRUCTURE (Falush et al. 2003).
 Our STRUCTURE runs used a linkage disequilibrium (LD)-pruned dataset; only one marker from any marker pair with r2 greater than 0.2 was retained.
 We used an admixture model with correlated allele frequency, no priors, a burn-in of 20,000 iterations, followed by 40,000 iterations and conducted ten replicates for one to six putative ancestral genetic clusters (k).
 Best k was chosen by the Evanno method (Evanno et al. 2005), and estimated in STRUCTURE HARVESTER (Earl & vonHoldt 2012).
-Replicate results within each k were combined using the clumpak algorithm (Kopelman et al. 2015) on the clumpak webserver.
+Replicate results within each k were combined using the CLUMPAK algorithm (Kopelman et al. 2015) on the CLUMPAK webserver.
 If the clumpp algorithm of CLUMPAK detected multimodality across the ten replicates at each k, we examined only the most common solution at each k.

 RESULTS